 This box will allow us to add a description and a status category.
 In our case, we are going to add a short explanation of the status, and we are going to assign it the category "In Progress" to indicate that there is a team already working on it:

 Next, we will create a new transition.
-We will click on the button "+ Add transition" or we can also draw an arrow from the status In Progress to our new status: Pending Bug.
-There we will indicate the origin and destination status and we will give it a name.
+We will click on the button "+ Add transition," or we can also draw an arrow from the status In Progress to our new status: Pending Bug.
+There, indicate the origin and the destination status, and then name it.

-In our case, Bug Detected.
-Optionally we will give a description and indicate a transition screen.
-For the moment we will not indicate any screen:
+In this case, Bug Detected.
+Optionally give a description and indicate a transition screen.
+For the moment, won't be selected any screen:

 Next, we will create a transition from the status Pending Bug to Work in Progress which we will call "Bug Fixed."

-Note: We could create the transition directly to the "Resolved" status since the bug has been resolved.
+Note: Since the bug has been resolved, we could create the transition directly to the "Resolved" status.
 However, it is better to give control over the resolution of the issue to the agents and thus allow them to verify the issue has indeed been resolved before the customer is notified.

 Now we're going to publish the flow of the issue so that we can count on the new transitions in Automation.
 To do this, we will click on the "Publish Draft" button to confirm:

 Now we'll create a transition screen where we will ensure, using a validator, that the faulty application has been indicated to us.
 To do this, click on the cogwheel icon at the top right of the screen and go to the Issues section: